calebzulawski/calebzulawski.com/content/projects/string2string.md

 A Savitzky–Golay filter is applied to the sampled distances to minimize the effect of sensor noise.
 The chalk position is then calculated from the denoised distances and sent to a web server which accumulates the results for visualization.
 The visualization is accomplished using cardinal splines to interpolate between samples.

-More details, as well as all of the original code, is [available on GitHub](https://github.com/string2string/string2string).

 Video from HackCooper 2015
 ---